Course Distinctions: Leadership in Health Care

 “Our education program is all about active learning, problem solving and partnering with our community—this is what makes the Betty Irene Moore School of Nursing innovative,” says Deborah Ward, the associate dean for academics, charged with collaborating with the Nursing Science and Health-Care Leadership Graduate Group to create this new curriculum.
 “We teach leadership throughout and our students are already benefitting, as some have already received work promotions.”

-This spring, Associate Vice Chancellor for Nursing and Founding Dean Heather M. Young taught the core Leadership in Health Care course with Genevieve Chandler, a visiting professor from University of Massachusetts Amherst Department of Nursing.
-Students learn best practices in leadership such as how to model the way for others, inspire a shared vision, challenge the process and enable others to act.
+In 2012, Associate Vice Chancellor for Nursing and Founding Dean Heather M. Young taught the core Leadership in Health Care course with Genevieve Chandler, a visiting professor from University of Massachusetts Amherst Department of Nursing.
+Students learned best practices in leadership such as how to model the way for others, inspire a shared vision, challenge the process and enable others to act.

-The course provides students from the School of Nursing and other UC Davis Schools of Health an overview of interprofessional health-care leadership best practices.
+The course provides students from the School of Nursing and School of Medicine an overview of interprofessional health-care leadership best practices.
 For more than a decade, nationally recognized researchers and experts have called for interprofessional approaches to address the complex problems of health care to combine multiple perspectives and expertise and together, coordinate care well.
 The unique focus of this class is the development of leadership skills for team-based care for all health professionals.
 Graduate students from the School of Medicine and the Public Health and Health Informatics programs participate along with nursing students.

-“This course is for all health-care professionals,” said Daniel Stein, a student in both the medical school and in the Public Health master’s degree program at UC Davis Health System.
+“This course is for all healthcare professionals,” said Daniel Stein, a student in both the medical school and in the Public Health master’s degree program at UC Davis Health.
 “It is an important step toward embracing the challenges as transformative leaders in health care.”

 For the first Leadership in Health Care class in early 2011, Young and Chandler invited nurse leaders from Sacramento and Yolo counties to mentor students and discuss how they developed leadership roles in their careers.
 The invited guests represented a variety of nursing leadership roles, including former California Assemblywoman and Yolo County Supervisor Helen M. Thomson and Pat McFarland, chief executive officer at the Association of California Nurse Leaders.
 Young said the dialogue was beneficial for both the students, who had the opportunity to talk one on one with highly respected leaders in the community, and for the guests, who shared their passion to mentor future leaders and elevate the nursing profession.

 Beyond any one course, the students are directed to take initiative as leaders.
-During the first quarter, students formed special interest groups to bring together other graduate students at the UC Davis Schools of Health, including the School of Medicine, and Public Health and Health Informatics programs.
+During the first quarter, students formed special interest groups to bring together other graduate students at UC Davis, including the School of Medicine, as well as Public Health and Health Informatics programs.
 For example, nursing students studying health informatics formed a group that included medical and public health students to further support their studies and collaborative work outside the classroom.
 Led by students, the group invites guest speakers and shares information about cutting-edge technology to advance health.

 Young regularly promotes nursing leadership and the strength of the nursing profession.
 In fall 2010, she created the annual Excellence in Leadership Award to acknowledge community leaders for their inspirational work and contributions to the profession.
-She also plans to launch a lecture series in 2012 to feature nationally recognized nursing leaders and researchers.
+She also launched a lecture series in 2012 to feature nationally recognized nursing leaders and researchers.

 Contributions to nursing leadership are also emphasized in the recruitment and development of the school’s founding faculty.
 According to Ward, schools often search for faculty based on areas of specialty.
 Candidates for faculty positions at the Betty Irene Moore School are asked to demonstrate their commitment to leadership and the vision of the school along with their work in specialty areas.